-It is estimated that there are 171,476 words in the English Language, that means that you have a lot of work to do in the next few years if you want your vocabulary size to reach that limit.
+It is estimated that there are 171,476 words in the English Language, which means that you have a lot of work to do in the next few years if you want your vocabulary size to reach that limit.

 Don’t worry you don’t have to learn them all because 47,156 of those are obsolete so you can cross them out and forget about them.

-If you do the math,you still have 124,320 words to add to your vocabulary notebook.
+If you do the math, you still have 124,320 words to add to your vocabulary notebook.

-Let me tell you that it will take a long time to learn them all and it is a mission impossible task.
+Let me tell you that it will take a long time to learn them all and it is a mission-impossible task.

 The good news is that you don’t have to learn them all.